|Just a sneak peak at “My Sacred Garden” as a work in progress by Rachael Shores|

 Do you have a purpose?
 A mission statement?
 Business plan?

-The exciting vision paintings to paint are those that we are too scared to display, maybe too scared to even say as sentences but that we want to believe.
-What about “I am beautiful”, “I will make it through this”?
+The exciting vision paintings to paint are those that come from deep within, maybe we feel too vulnerable to even speak what the painting is about.
+Maybe the message is: “I am beautiful”or “I will make it through this”

 Brainstorm it all.
 Now, that you have a page of hope, exciting inspiration, think about what the purpose of your vision painting will be.
 This doesn’t have to be treated like a vision board.
 It’s not necessarily a wish for a bunch of stuff.
 Is this for your life?
 A reminder for one goal in life?
 The purpose and feel of your business?
 Maybe you simply want to see a fun inner portrait of you.

 What do you need to remember?
 What will change your mood?